sn1572/auth-file-server/README.md

 The two largest projects on which this project builds are:

 [Wildog's flask file server](https://github.com/Wildog/flask-file-server) and [this Flask-Login tutorial](https://www.digitalocean.com/community/tutorials/how-to-add-authentication-to-your-app-with-flask-login).
-A lot of additional features and improvements are present.
+Aside from getting these projects talking to each other, additional features have been added.
 These include:

 - Separate user directories
 - CLI database management